 Obvious stunt driver is obvious

-You know, if Adrien Brody wasn’t in this, it would not have gotten a second watching out of me, much less a DVD purchase.
+If Adrien Brody wasn’t in this, it likely would not have gotten a second watching out of me, much less a DVD purchase.
 And that’s really all I can say.